Grand Trunk Road: A Historical Odyssey Connecting Civilizations

 The British colonial era saw another significant chapter.
 Known for their strategic infrastructure development, the British modernized and expanded the Grand Trunk Road within India to serve their administrative and economic interests.
 Even the introduction of railways didn’t diminish the road’s significance; it became a complementary network, further connecting regions and people.

-Grand Trunk Road Connects Which Cities in India
+Grand Trunk Road and Its Connecting Cities in India

 Grand Trunk Road: A Long and Winding Path

-The Grand Trunk Road isn’t like a straight line connecting two cities.
-It’s more like a giant snake winding its way across northern India!
+The Grand Trunk Road isn’t a straight line connecting two cities.
+It resembles a giant snake winding its way across northern India.
 Historically, it stretched from Kolkata (in the east) to Peshawar (now in Pakistan) in the west.

 Cities Along the Grand Trunk Road (India):